 Mingus Mill was built in 1886 where it was used for milling corn and wheat for the local communities.
 After the logging boom, years of neglect were evident and it was restored by the CCC in 1937.
 The Park Service did some additional restoration in 1968.
 All of these efforts can be seen when you visit.
 The mill is operational from March through the Thanksgiving holiday during which time you can also purchase freshly-ground cornmeal and flour.

 Mile 30.3: Oconaluftee Visitor Center and Mountain Farm Museum

-The final stop along Newfound Gap Road before you reach the Blue Ridge Parkway is Mountain Farm Museum & Oconaluftee Visitor Center, located at the entrance to the Great Smoky Mountains National Park near Cherokee.
+The final stop along Newfound Gap Road before you reach the Blue Ridge Parkway is Mountain Farm Museum & Oconaluftee Visitor Center.
+It is located at the entrance to the Great Smoky Mountains National Park near Cherokee.
 The visitor center has historic farm buildings that make up the open-air museum.
 During summer months, the museum will have demonstrations and special events that showcase Appalachian Mountain Culture.

-If you are looking to enjoy a hike, the 2-mile Oconaluftee River Trail runs from near the visitor center to Cherokee, NC.
-The trail is easy and features exhibits on Cherokee Culture, wildlife, and plantlife.
+Looking for a hike?
+The 2-mile Oconaluftee River Trail runs from near the visitor center to Cherokee, NC.
+The trail is easy and features exhibits on Cherokee Culture, wildlife, and plant life.

-Newfound Gap Road is a great way to spend a day or two exploring a great part of the Great Smoky Mountains National Park.
-Some of our best weekend memories from living in the Smokies are those where we drove along the Newfound Gap, stopped for a picnic by the river, and enjoyed the scenery.
+Newfound Gap Road is a great way to spend a day or two exploring the Great Smoky Mountains National Park.
+Some of our best weekend memories from living in the Smokies are those where we drove along the Newfound Gap!
+We usually stopped for a picnic by the river and enjoyed the scenery.